 - Keep Statements of Material Fact Short – The BLS judges urged practitioners moving for summary judgment to tighten up their statements of material fact.
 Statements of material fact should be short and omit procedural facts.
 The response should state that the fact is admitted or cite evidence showing that the fact is disputed.

 - The BLS Welcomes Oral Argument from Junior Associates – The BLS judges agreed that oral argument is helpful to them, especially when attorneys are well prepared.
 Judge Sanders recognized that associates often do extensive work preparing the motion papers.
 The BLS encouraged practitioners to allow junior lawyers to argue motions in the BLS.

 Eric P. Magnuson co-chairs Nutter’s Business Litigation practice group.
 Blending practicality with tenacity and strategic thinking, Eric helps clients solve legal challenges so that his clients can focus on what they do ...

-Melanie V. Woodward is an associate in Nutter’s Litigation Department and a member of the firm’s Business Litigation and Environmental Litigation practice groups.
-Clients frequently engage Melanie for legal advice in a ...
+Melanie V. Woodward is a partner in Nutter’s Litigation Department and a member of the firm’s Business Litigation, Securities Enforcement and Litigation, and Labor and Employment Litigation practice groups.
+Clients ...